nfagerlund/note_systems/README.md

 ## Garbage Book

-I made this in 2008.
-It's an electronic version of a spiral notebook.
+Garbage Book is an electronic version of a spiral notebook.
 Turn to a blank page, do whatever I need to do, turn to a new blank page.
 If I need a page later, flip backwards until I find it.
 Tear a page out if I want to move it somewhere else.

 ### What It Is